vicky1630/chronoclix/README.md

 As a user, I should be able to add character profiles for the characters featured in the series

+As a user, I should be able to only see series information and story titles if I am not logged in

+As a user, I should only see full stories when I am logged in

 ## Chronoclix Terminology & Concepts

 ### Series vs Story